 The MicroFreak generates sound when you press a key on the keyboard.
 By default keyboard and sound engine are connected.
 This mode is known as Local ON.
-There are situations where you do not want them connected, for example when you control the MicroFeak externally via MIDI.
+There are situations where you do not want them connected, for example when you control the MicroFreak externally via MIDI.
 When turned OFF the keyboard will only transmit its gates to the MIDI out, the gates will have no effect on the sound engine.
 The MicroFreak will appear to be dead.

-Tip (;-) : If you have a dead MicroFreak on your hands check whether you haven't inadvertently turned OFF local control.
+Tip: If you have a dead MicroFreak on your hands check whether you haven't inadvertently turned OFF local control.

-In OFF mode the MicroFreak is idealy suited to be used as soundsource for external sequencers.
-Local OFF mode prevents double triggering, this happens when an external sequencer triggers an envelope on the MicroFreak followed by a trigger action from the MicroFreak keyboard.
-A phenomenon known as MIDI echo.
+In OFF mode the MicroFreak is ideally suited to be used as sound source for external sequencers.
+Local OFF mode prevents double triggering, this happens when an external sequencer receives notes from the MicroFreak keyboard and then sends them back to the MicroFreak sound engine.
+This is a phenomenon known as MIDI echo.